Chemical and Biological Engineering

 Tracy Q. Gardner

-Rachel M. Morrish, Assistant Department Head
+Rachel M. Morrish, Associate Department Head

 Teaching Associate Professors